 Rich though it is, Newspaper Rock has never captivated me.
 With all its vignettes crowded into a single slab of Wingate sandstone, the panel is just too busy for my liking.
 It is of course the height of dilettantism, or of cultural myopia, to apply a photo editor’s sneer to a panoply of signs and symbols graven by many different artists across a span of twenty centurieswe have a lot of Roberts summed up in one comment.

 It’s not only a sneer, it’s not only dilettantism, it’s petard hoisting.
-Not to talk about what possible meaning there might be behind the symbols being so numerous, so varied and yes, so crammed, undercuts the idea of how much he years to know the Anasazi and their “disappearance,” as well as the other peoples who left figures there.
+Not to talk about what possible meaning there might be behind the symbols being so numerous, so varied and yes, so crammed, undercuts the idea of how much he yearns to know the Anasazi and their “disappearance,” as well as the other peoples who left figures there.
 And, given that he identified himself as "the most compulsive writer I know," one would think he'd have a less dilettanish attitude.

 And, after I re-read “In Search of the Old Ones the last time, “romanticism” popped into my head more about Roberts.
 I think that, as an atheist who might have one foot in the world of Gnu Atheism if prodded enough, this romanticism is something he really didn’t want to reveal.
 Or maybe, didn’t even like about himself.
 That said, he was a romantic about the Romanesque churches in Catalonia, it’s clear to me.
 I think he was romantic about Anasazi issues, too, hence his attitude toward Newspaper Rock.